Downrest/Event/README.md

 # Event
 A typed remote event wrapper, taking advantage of function types (...) -> () for defined parameters on both the firing and listening aspects of the API.
-Supports both reliable and unreliable remote events.
+Supports both RemoteEvents thru `newReliable()` and UnreliableRemoteEvents thru `newUnreliable()`.

 Holds the same API as remote events, with the only exception being its distinction between `client` and `server` methods.
 Usage is as seen below:
 ```lua